yildirimatcioglu/downsocial-termscondition/README.md

-Terms and Conditions of DownSocial
+Terms and Conditions of SaveSocial

 Last updated: Sep 13th, 2022